-- 1. The Scriptures clearly state Jesus' job description.
+1. The Scriptures clearly state Jesus' job description.
 He came to seek and save humanity.
 His death on the Cross allowed freedom from the bondage of sin.
 This lesson reminds Christians that the Savior is light out of darkens, He restores, and our Shepherd to lead us into His beautiful pastures.
 Think about the past couple weeks.
-How have you seen Jesus do this in your life? - 2.
-What kinds of people or things have you or others turned to instead of Christ?
+How have you seen Jesus do this in your life?
+What kinds of people or things have you or others turned to instead of Christ to foster a better life?